Lada 110: Lada 112

 The Lada 112 or VAZ-2112 is the hatchback version of the Lada 110.
 The Lada 112 was introduced in 1999, and is somewhat more modern and luxurious-looking than the traditional Ladas.
 The car is relatively popular in Russia today.
-Coming with a 1.5 through 1.6 litre inline-four engine with about 90 hp in either 8 valve or 16 valve versions, the Lada 112 could reach a maximum speed of 185 km/h and move from 0–100 km/h in 12 seconds.
+Coming with a 1.5 through 1.6 litre inline-four engine with about 90 hp in either 8 valve or 16 valve versions, the 112 could reach a maximum speed of 185 km/h and accelerate from 0–100 km/h (62 mph) in 12 seconds.
 It came with a five-speed gearbox and rear drum brakes.
-Its weight is between 1,050 (2,315 lb) and 1230 kg's.
+Its weight is between 1050-1230 kg.

+The SUV variant Tarzan-2 was offered on this body style configuration too.

 112 Coupé

 AvtoVAZ also provided a 112 Coupé variant, with just three doors instead of the five of the base model.
 It entered production at VAZ's subsidiary, where it replaced the Lada Nadezhda on the OPP (pilot production subsidiary) lines.
 The Coupé was dropped from the Lada model range in 2008, with the launch of the Lada Priora hatchback.